tomviering/Github-Capstone/lessons/04_GitHub_desktop.md

     <img src="../img/2.GHD_setup3.png" width="700" align="center">
 </p>

 4. Then you will be directed to a `Let's get started!` prompt.
-If you already have repositories in your GitHub account, you should see them here.
-You will also see options to create and clone repositories.
 At this point, you've configured GitHub Desktop and are ready to start working with a *repository*.

 <p align="center">
     <img src="../img/2.GHD_setup4.png" width="700" align="center">